 - Not be kept for any longer than is necessary.

 Keeping personal data properly secure is key in complying with the Data Protection Act.
-All staff are therefore responsible for ensuring that if they keep any personal data, it is kept securely and is not disclosed (either orally or in writing or accidentally) to any unauthorised third party.
+All staff are therefore responsible for ensuring that if they keep personal data, it is kept securely and is not disclosed (either orally or in writing or accidentally) to any unauthorised party.

 Please see the guidance on Disclosing Data for further information on this point.